The Big Combo: Production

+Development

 The film was initially titled The Hoodlum based on a story by Philip Yordan.
 It was originally going to be directed by Hugo Fregonese for producer Milton Sperling.
 Sperling tried to cast Spencer Tracy for the lead.
 The script was in great demand with Yordan reportedly turning down offers of $75,000.

 Eventually the film was a co-production between Theodora, the production company of Cornel Wilde and Jean Wallace, and Security, a company of Phil Yordan and Sidney Harmon.
 Wilde changed the title to The Big Combination and Wallace suggested it be shortened to The Big Combo.

 Jack Palance was originally cast opposite Wilde.
+Finance originally came from United Artists but they dropped out and Allied Artists stepped in.

+Shooting

 Filming was brought forward to start on September 7, because of studio space availability.
 Palance dropped out of the film, claiming he wanted a week off after finishing Victor Saville's The Silver Chalice (1954) with Virginia Mayo and Paul Newman in his first film role.
 Palance was disappointed his wife was not cast in the second female lead.
 He was replaced by Richard Conte.
 Conte's casting meant the start date for another film, Cry Vengeance, had to be pushed back.

-The film also marked the conclusion of Helen Walker's film career; she was consigned to a small role in The Big Combo.
+The film also marked the conclusion of Helen Walker's film career; she was consigned to a small but pivotal role in The Big Combo.

 The film was shot in 26 days.